siyas13/Skin-Cancer-Prediction-SPA/README.md

 An application that predicts maligant and benign cancer

 # Steps to execute
-clone the repo
+-clone the repo
-npm start
+-npm start